 While the main part of Dr Mok's job was to care for children born to HIV-infected women, a secondary part of her job involved the possible removal and rehousing of children, when a mother was deemed unfit.
 Therefore, she worked closely with social workers and foster carers, and would run special lessons in order to educate foster carers on HIV positive children.

 Dr Mok also worked closely with schools to educate staff regarding HIV transmission, in order to allow HIV positive children to go to school.
 Prior to this, many schools did not have any information on how best to handle children with HIV as it was believed they would never live long enough to go.
 While this was true for some children, a large majority of them were able to live normal lives, which included attending school.

 With children growing older than originally expected, it was necessary to educate them about HIV and its treatments.
 As such, Dr Mok worked closely with PARC (Paediatric AIDS Resource Centre), which focused on the education of children on HIV and HIV treatment, in order to ensure those who were HIV-infected or HIV-affected fully understood what was happening.
-As a result of this, Dr Mok and some of her colleagues published several books aimed at explaining topics such as examination appointments, treatment, and death to children.
+As a result of this, Dr Mok and some of her colleagues published several children's books explaining topics such as examination appointments, treatment, and death.

 - Jacqueline Mok